Bras de Jacob Ouest: Geography

-From the mouth of Bras de Jacob Ouest, the current successively follows the course of Bras de Jacob on 9.0 km towards the east, the course of the rivière du Moulin on 37.6 km towards the north, then the course of the Saguenay River on 126.1 km towards the east until at Tadoussac where it merges with the Saint Lawrence Estuary.
+From the mouth of Bras de Jacob Ouest, the current successively take the courses of Bras de Jacob on 9.0 km towards the east, the course of the rivière du Moulin on 37.6 km towards the north, then the course of the Saguenay River on 126.1 km towards the east until at Tadoussac where it merges with the Saint Lawrence Estuary.

 Toponymy

 The toponym "bras de Jacob Ouest" was formalized on December 5, 1968, at the Place Names Bank of the Commission de toponymie du Québec.